 The full LEV course includes 3 parts.

-- One is the fundamentals – Get to know the instrument and understand resonance and why certain exercises might work for one person and fail for the other.
+- Part One is the fundamentals – Get to know the instrument and understand resonance and why certain exercises might work for one person and fail for the other.
 At the end of the course you will get a set of tools and learn how to make a lesson plan based on registration.

 - Part Two is hands on exercises.
 Try different exercises and add more to your toolbox.